imperva/terraform-provider-incapsula/website/docs/r/site_cache_configuration.html.markdown

 Configure content caching for your website.

-Note: This resource applies only to sites managed by the incapsula_site_v3 resource. for sites managed by the incapsula_site resouce, please use the relevant fields from the incapsula_site resource instead.
+Note: This resource applies only to sites managed by the incapsula_site_v3 resource.
+For sites managed by the incapsula_site resource, please use the relevant fields from the incapsula_site resource instead.

 ## Example Usage